Anorexia

 How is anorexia nervosa diagnosed?

-There is no single test that can diagnose anorexia.
-But this illness has a visible effect on your health and eating habits.
-If your doctor thinks that you may have anorexia, he or she will compare your weight with the expected weight for someone of your height and age.
-He or she will also check you for signs of malnutrition or starvation.
+Your doctor will ask you questions to see if you have the main symptoms of anorexia.
+If your doctor thinks that you may have anorexia, they will compare your weight with the expected weight for someone of your height and age.
+Your doctor will also check for signs of malnutrition or starvation.

-Common exams and tests for anorexia include:
+Common exams and tests include:

 • A medical history of your physical and emotional health.